sweco-sejuva/sejuva_FME_vm/README.md

 ## Create and tag AMI
 Once the machine is configured, create an image (AMI) where the Description value is the same as the Git Branch name.
 The course is the name of the image (like training, or certification).
 This tag is used by the VMCreator.fmw file to launch virtual machines on demand.

-## Publish VMCreator.fmw and GitClone2S3.fmw with AWSCredentialSupplier.fmx to FME Server/Cloud
+## Publish VMCreator.fmw and AWSCredentialSupplier.fmx to FME Server/Cloud
 1. Open VMCreator.fmw, set the private parameters `git.username` and `git.repository`, and add a webconnection for the `GMAIL_NAMED_CONNECTION` private parameter.
 Publish to the FMETraining repository (or a repository of your choice) on FME Server.

 ## Create FME Server App